02/17/In the complex world of business, having a clear framework is indispensable for thorough analysis and improvement.

 The Challenge

 Regional distribution companies often struggle with capital efficiency.
 Inventory ties up cash that could fund growth, yet stockouts damage customer relationships.
-This case examines how the Three Machines framework unlocked working capital.
+This article examines how the Three Machines framework can unlock working capital.

 Understanding the Three Machines